JulThompson/ok/README.md

 # Make your own page in the folder
-# feel free to add your own images, notes, or styling to your page!
+# Add a note, styling, images, etc to your page!